Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 - This season, the Cornhuskers won ATS in their only game as a favorite of 12 points or more.

-- Nebraska's games this year have yet to go over the total in four opportunities.
+- Nebraska's games this year have not gone over any of four set point totals.

-- Nebraska is 2-0 against the spread and 2-1 overall when the team amasses more than 396.5 yards.
+- In games that Nebraska churns out over 396.5 yards, the team is 2-0 against the spread and 2-1 overall.

 - The Cornhuskers have turned the ball over seven times this season, one fewer than the Wildcats have forced (8).